robynroby/robynroby/README.md

 - 👋 Hi, I’m Robinson Mwaura
-- 👀 I’m interested in software development
+- 👀 I’m enthusiastic  about software development
-- 🌱 I’m currently learning Frontend development using React.
+- 🌱 I’m currently a Frontend developer using React.
 - 📫 How to reach me is via email: robinsonmwaura254@gmail.com

 <!---